s3131212/Simple-IRC-Logbot/README.md

 npm install
 ```

-Before starting the bot, please make sure you have filled in the correct configuration in /config/config.js and import irc.sql into the MySQL Database.
+Before you start the bot, please make sure you have filled in the correct configuration in `/config/config.json` and import `irc.sql` into the MySQL Database.

-After getting ready, execute following command to start the bot:
+After you get ready, execute following command to start the bot:

 ```
 node app.js